kowshid/kowshid.github.io/_pages/experiences.md

 ## <a href="https://www.gvsu.edu/computing" target="_blank" rel="noopener noreferrer">GVSU College of Computing</a>, Grand Rapids, MI
 **Graduate Research Assistant** - August 2025 to Present

-I am working on Edge Forestry - an AI-powered platform that detects oak wilt from aerial images by analyzing subtle tree patterns.
+I am working on Edge Forestry - an AI-powered platform that detects early indicators of plant diseases from aerial images by analyzing subtle tree patterns.

 - Architect and deploy a machine learning driven plant disease detection platform using AWS EC2, Nginx, and Cloudflare.
+- Integrate AWS S3 and Aurora PostgreSQL to enable image uploads, model execution, and result archiving.
 - Implement new features in Flask and Nuxt to expand platform functionality and enhance user experience.
 - Manage and optimize cloud infrastructure to ensure system reliability and performance.